 The Company discloses transactions with related parties.
 Where appropriate, transactions of a similar nature are aggregated unless, in the opinion of the Directors, separate disclosure is necessary to understand the effect of the transactions on the Company's financial statements.
+The Company had no related party transactions in the year.

-4 Critical accounting judgements and estimation uncertainty
+Critical accounting judgements and estimation uncertainty

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

 There are currently no significant judgements when applying the accounting policies or sources of estimation uncertainty to disclose.

-5 Management of insurance and financial risk
+Management of insurance and financial risk

-a Insurance risk
+Insurance risk